NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 Click on the rightward-pointing arrow next to the first motif (under *Submit/Download*).
 You can then select which tool you want to submit your motif to.
 Tomtom is already pre-selected, so just click on *Submit*.
 This takes you to the Tomtom website, where you click on *Start search*.
 After a short while you will see a page called *Results*.
 Clicking on *Tomtom HTML output* takes you to the result page.
 Here you can see the results of matching the motif we found (the "query motif") to Tomtom's data base.

+**UPDATE**

+The TOMTOM website seems to have changed, so the motif found by MEME is not automatically added to the web form.
+Instead you have to type it in yourselves.
+For the top motif, enter `GCC[CA][CT]CTN[GC][TC]GG` in the box under "Input query motifs".
+Then click "Start Search"

 **What is the top scoring motif?
 Does it look similar to the motif we found?
 What about other motifs further down the list?**

 You can also access Tomtom directly from the `web site <http://meme-suite.org/tools/tomtom>`_, or run it from the command line.